Offering route services

 Security considerations

-The contract between route services and the Gorouter, applicable for fully brokered and user-provided models, activates a Cloud Foundry operator to suggest whether or not requests forwarded from the route service to a load balancer are encrypted.
+The contract between route services and the Gorouter, applicable for fully-brokered and user-provided models, allows a Cloud Foundry operator to suggest whether or not requests forwarded from the route service to a load balancer are encrypted.
 The Cloud Foundry operator makes this suggestion by setting the router.route_services_recommend_https manifest property.

 For increased security, follow these recommendations: